kyma-project/website/content/blog-posts/2022-03-24-release-notes-2.1/index.md

 With that, the following changes were applied:

 - The dedicated configuration options for VictorOps were removed.
 Use the typical options for configuration of notification channels instead.
-- New alert rules were added.
+- New alert rules were added:
   - `AlertmanagerFailedToSendAlerts`
   - `AlertmanagerClusterFailedToSendAlerts`
   - `AlertmanagerClusterFailedToSendAlerts Warning`